opalmedapps/opal-app/README.md

 cordova build <platform>
 ```
 9. Add the contents of the www folder to the www folder in your cordova project.
 10. To run your project run:
  ```
-$cordova run <platform>
+cordova run <platform>
 ```
 11. Lastly, copy the res folder to the cordova folder project, and replace the xml file in the cordova project with the xml file in this repository.